Henokagb/English-quality-prediction/README.md

    jupyter notebook

 Or open jupyter notebook graphically.
-If you are in a python environment, don't forget to lauch jupyter notebook inside this environment
+If you are in a python environment, don't forget to launch jupyter notebook inside this environment

 ### With Docker